 Therefore, if you find yourself in a fix 3-4 years later and unable to afford the premiums, you can choose to discontinue the upgrade.
-But take note, you also lose the additional coverage that comes with it.
+But take note, you also lose the coverage that comes with it.

-7. Capitalize On Your Good Health
+7. Capitalise On Your Good Health

-Your health is important to insurance companies.
+The condition fo your health is important to insurance companies.